ChenSizhe13893461199/Fast-AMPs-Discovery-Projects/README.md

 If you want to implement it on your local equipment, please be noted that our pipeline was implemented by python 3.9.7 with tensorflow packages.

-Implementation details
+Implementation details:

-The training sequences were deposited in document TrainingAMP.csv
+1. The training sequences were deposited in document TrainingAMP.csv
+2. The validation sequences were deposited in document Validation.csv
+3. The test sequences were deposited in document Non-AMPsfilter.csv

 Relevant academic paper has been submitted to Nucleic Acids Research